averykhoo/vibe-player-v3/REFACTOR_PLAN.md

     * **Implication:** Constants should use `SCREAMING_SNAKE_CASE` (e.g., `URL_PARAM_SPEED`), and property keys should
       use `camelCase` (e.g., `speed`).

+* **Principle 3: Stable Selectors for E2E Testing**
+    * **Description:** All UI elements that are interactive (e.g., buttons, inputs) or that display dynamic data subject to assertions in tests (e.g., time displays, file names) **must** be assigned a unique `data-testid` attribute.
+    * **Rationale:** This decouples automated tests from fragile implementation details like CSS class names or DOM structure.
+It creates a stable, explicit contract between the application's view and its test suite, dramatically increasing the reliability and maintainability of E2E tests.
+    * **Implication:** Developers are required to add these attributes during component creation.
+E2E tests **must** use `getByTestId()` selectors as their primary method for locating elements.

 ---

 ## **Chapter 2: Core Components & Folder Structure**